HOME MEDICINE CABINET

 Adding a medicine with the AI scanner

-The simplest entry point is a photo of the packaging.
-AI recognition shortens adding a medicine to a few taps.
-Instead of typing the name and details by hand, you confirm what the system already read.
-The list builds up faster and it is easier to come back to.
+The simplest way to start is to photograph the packaging.
+AI recognition reduces adding a medicine to a few taps.
+Instead of typing the name and details by hand, you confirm what the system has read.
+The list builds up faster and is easier to return to.

-This matters especially when you want to start with a small bit of order rather than a half-Saturday project.
-This is where “medicine cabinet app” stops sounding like a nice-to-have and starts working as a practical household tool.
+This matters especially when you want to start with a small amount of order rather than a big half-Saturday project.
+This is where a “home medicine cabinet app” stops sounding like an extra and starts working as a practical household tool.

 Organising by groups and households